-Complete the GSDSW Trip Training and Trip and High-Risk Application.
+Trip and High-Risk Activity Application.pdf (gsdsw.org)

 Not sure where to begin?
 Check out the Girl Scout Guide to U.S. Travel.
 This resource is designed for Juniors and older Girl Scouts who want to take extended trips-that is, longer than a weekend-but also features tips and tools for budding explorers who are just getting started with field trips and overnights.